 Anglian Water operates at the heart of the community, and its employees live locally too, so they’re committed to making this region a great place to live and work.
 The Coronavirus pandemic has shown that community has never been more important, and that’s why Anglian Water has created The Anglian Water Positive Difference Fund.
 It will provide grants to support projects which have a positive impact on the people and communities they serve, allowing them to provide help and connecting people with the practical and essential support they need.

-To be eligible for funding, your project must support those who are considered high risk (including those with pre-existing medical conditions and older people over 60) or those in vulnerable circumstances and help to:
+To be eligible for funding, your project must support those in vulnerable circumstances, or those who are considered high risk (including those with pre-existing medical conditions and older people over 60) and help to:

 Example projects might include:

 - Support for foodbanks and organisations working to combat hardship caused by the pandemic including child hunger.